97249122/DyslexicVine/README.md

 # DyslexicVine
-This styling for Amazon Vine, specifically for people with dyslexia
+This styling for Amazon Vine, specifically for people with dyslexia.
+This uses the OpenDyslexic font, please consider donating [here](https://opendyslexic.org).  if you like the font.

 ## Installation